aws-samples/eks-blueprints-for-proton/README.md

 > Note: in this example we are updating both the template and an input parameter in that template.
 In general these can be orthogonal processes.
 That is, you can update the template functionalities without necessarily exposing the user new or different parameters, or you can update input parameters without having to update a template.
 Refer to [this Proton documentation page](https://docs.aws.amazon.com/proton/latest/adminguide/ag-env-update.html) for more details about environments updates.
 Also remember that this EKS Blueprint template is only provided as part of a demonstration tutorial.
 If you are deep into Terraform and EKS/Kubernetes you can build a template that better fits your own needs.
 Refer to the [EKS Blueprints repo](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/docs/getting-started.md) for all the options available.

+#### Deleting the cluster

+When you are done with the test you may want to delete the cluster to avoid incurring into undesired infrastructure costs.
+From the Proton console go into the environment you have deployed and select `Delete`.
+This will trigger the same workflow of the deployment and the update.
+Proton will open a PR against the repository which, when merged, will call the Terraform destroy workflows defined in GitHub Actions.